ebrehault/abfab/docs/tutorial.md

 When saving it, the AbFab online interface saves in the AbFab server the source code you have entered, but it also compiles it and saves the compiled version alongside.

-You can now preview the component in the online interface by clicking on the `Play` button on the top right corner.
+You can now preview the component in the online interface by clicking on the `Play` icon on the top right corner.

-Or you can just open it in your browser in a new tab: http://localhost/my-abfab/tutorial/hello.svelte
+Or you can click on the `Info` icon, where you get a link to open the component in a new tab: http://localhost/my-abfab/tutorial/hello.svelte

 Let's dig a bit into the code.